mongodb/leafygreen-ui/STYLEGUIDE.md

 ---

-### Factor out of functional components any methods that do NOT require state
+### Prefer utility functions when full component state is not required

 ---